 At its core, The Hoomanist is a series of genuine conversations between human beings.
 It's about taking the time to talk and reflect on stories and ideas far from the noise of social media.
-It's a self-produced, self-hosted project available here and on the Public Radio Exchange.
-It takes me lots of time and it makes me happy.
-The first person I ever did this with is Mr. David Pasquesi.
+It's self-produced, self-hosted, and it takes me lots of time but I am really happy to be able to do it.
+The first person I ever recorded a chat with is the amazing Mr. David Pasquesi.

-I am convinced that we can learn a lot from solitude, except from what we can only learn by listening to others.
-I do all I can to host conversations in person because I prefer to look into someone's eyes.
-Guests from Pixar, The Second City, and Google have been kind enough to share their life and ideas with me.
-But everyone deserves to tell their story.
+I am convinced that we can learn a lot about ourselves from solitude, but another way to learn about ourselves is to learn by listening to others.
+I do all I can to have these conversations in person because I prefer to look into someone's eyes.
+Guests from Pixar, The Second City, and Google have been kind enough to share their story with me.
+But everyone deserves to tell theirs.

-We see a lot of material shared with the intent to provoke a clash of extreme views.
+I see a lot of material published with the intent to provoke a clash of extreme views.
 While I love discussion, we should always keep in mind that we are more similar than different.
 The Hoomanist is my active contribution to bridge different views through conversation.
-To remind myself that tough arguments are a great tool to grow—when accompanied by reciprocal respect.
+To remind myself that tough arguments are a great tool to grow if accompanied by reciprocal respect.

 Why "Hoomanist" and Not "Humanist"?

-I sit and talk with a person for a certain amount of time (say, 60 minutes, or 180).
+I sit and chat with a person for a certain amount of time (say, 60 minutes, or 180).
 Before our meeting, I research and learn about them as much as I can.
 When we sit, I do my best to listen their story.
-After talking, we take their photo for the cover picture.
+After talking, I take their photo for their cover picture.
+Sometimes neonavocado takes one.

 During the following weeks, I edit the audio to create a radio program.
 Every episode features on average 1100 cuts of pauses and silences.
-That's a lot, what's the goal?
+That's a lot, what's my reason?
 To improve the listening experience while keeping the guest's intentions almost intact.
-The show is newscast-compatible and formatted accordingly to the public radio's Special Programming Clock.
-It's distributed by Public Radio Exchange to college, community, and public radio stations.
-When it's time for publishing, I also share it on this website and on all the major podcast platforms.
+When it's time for publishing, I share it on this website and on all the major podcast platforms.